 Preparing Your Campsite and Pitch Your Tent

 After setting up the campsite it's time to go do what you came here to do, go play.
 Now is the time to enjoy doing whatever it is that you like to do.
-To many campers, myself included, seeing the campsite set up and smelling the country air is a refreshing change from all of the confines of the city.
-I like to take this time to just sit down, get something cold to drink, and relax a spell.
-It's usually around this time too that the thought goes through my mind, "what did I forget to bring?"
+For many campers, seeing the campsite set up and smelling the country air is a refreshing change from all of the confines of the city.
+Take this time to just sit down, get something cold to drink, and relax a spell.
+It's usually around this time, too, that the thought may go through your mind, "what did I forget to bring?"
 It never fails, there's always something useful that gets left behind, like a bottle opener, or the clothes line, or something.

 More Campsite Tips

 - Keep a checklist.
 Itemize your gear and all the essentials that you use while camping.
 Depending on when and where you like to camp and what you like to do, the list will be ever changing.
 But most importantly use it.

 - Plan meal times.
 Whether it's just two of you or the whole family, let everyone know when it's meal time before they run off to play.
 Meals take more time to prepare at the campground, but it's also one of the chores that everyone seems to want to help out with.